2600hz/kazoo/applications/crossbar/doc/users.md

 `username` | The GUI login username - alpha-numeric, dashes, at symbol, periods, plusses, and underscores allowed | `string(1..256)` |   | `false`
 `verified` | Determines if the user has been verified | `boolean` | `false` | `false` `vm_to_email_enabled` | Determines if the user would like voicemails emailed to them | `boolean` | `true` | `false`

-#### Static Presence ID

-You can set a presence ID at the user level.
-By adding: `presence_id` field on your user document.
-This will fix any presence issue regarding inbound/outbound call on a cellphone user.

 #### Fetch summary of users in account